replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/setup-tls-certs.md

 `kubectl get pods -A | grep kurl-proxy | awk '{print $2}'`

-After the pod has been restart, then direct your browser to `http://<ip>:8800` and run through the upload process as described above.
+After the pod has been restarted direct your browser to `http://<ip>:8800` and run through the upload process as described above.
 Its best to complete this process as soon as possible to avoid anyone uploading a TLS cert.
 <br><br><br>